guildai/guildai/guild/tests/uat/link-vs-copy-dep.md

 because it's a link.
 We can follow links in the `ls` command by specifying `-L`.

-    >>> run("guild ls -nL")
+    >>> run("guild ls -nL")  # doctest: +REPORT_UDIFF
     files-copy/
+    files-copy/a/
     files-copy/a.txt
-    files-copy/a/
+    files-copy/a/a/
     files-copy/a/a.txt
-    files-copy/a/a/
+    files-copy/a/a/a/
     files-copy/a/a/a.txt
-    files-copy/a/a/a/
+    files-copy/a/a/a/a/
     files-copy/a/a/a/a.txt
-    files-copy/a/a/a/a/
+    files-copy/a/a/a/a/a/
     files-copy/a/a/a/a/a.txt
-    files-copy/a/a/a/a/a/
     files-copy/a/a/a/a/a/a.txt
     files-link/
+    files-link/a/
     files-link/a.txt
-    files-link/a/
+    files-link/a/a/
     files-link/a/a.txt
-    files-link/a/a/
+    files-link/a/a/a/
     files-link/a/a/a.txt
-    files-link/a/a/a/
+    files-link/a/a/a/a/
     files-link/a/a/a/a.txt
-    files-link/a/a/a/a/
+    files-link/a/a/a/a/a/
     files-link/a/a/a/a/a.txt
-    files-link/a/a/a/a/a/
     files-link/a/a/a/a/a/a.txt

 Show some of the resolved files.